chuangix/emacs.d/README.md

 alias em='emacsclient -t -a ""'
 ```

-For Windows user, please make `emacsclient.exe -t -a ""` as an executable.
+For Windows users, please make `emacsclient.exe -t -a ""` as an executable.

 ## User Preference Settings